openSUSE:Packaging Python

 Build set and naming policy

 SUSE has a policy for names of Python module packages.
-A module is to Python what shared libraries are to C - a piece of code that doesn't work by itself, but provides functionality to other Python programs.
+A module is to Python what shared libraries are to C — a piece of code that does not work by itself, but provides functionality to other Python programs.

 All Python module packages, whether pure Python or C-based, should be called python-modulename. modulename should be the name of this module on the Python Package Index.

 Previously, Python packages have been named after directories in the site-packages hierarchy.
-Often, this was an arbitrary choice, several modules install more than one directory there.
-Also, the Python universe includes modules that share the same directory name (search for "daemon" on PyPI) and it was not always easy to find out the right package name.
+Often, this was an arbitrary choice, as several modules can install more than one directory there.
+The Python universe also includes modules that share the same directory name (search for "daemon" on PyPI) and it was not always easy to find out the right package name.
 Furthermore, the new approach has several advantages:

-This policy doesn't apply to end-user applications that are not designed and planned to be used as libraries - so if you're packaging something that is going to have an icon in the application menu, you should just call the package by its normal name (as found on the Python Package Index), and don't generate subpackages for multiple flavors.
+This policy does not apply to end-user applications that are not designed and planned to be used as libraries — so if you are packaging something that is going to have an icon in the application menu, you should just call the package by its normal name (as found on the Python Package Index), and do not generate subpackages for multiple flavors.

 There are some corner cases as to what is an application and what is a module - for example, many modules come with simple command-line tools that allow you to use a subset of their functionality directly.